-- entity of the Navalo Nation established and duly certified by the Navajo Nation Council to exercise certain local governing established and duly certified by the Navajo Nation Council to exercise certain focal governing powers, to review and support activities benefiting the Chapter community, and to make recommendations to the Navajo Nation and/or federal, state, and Pursuant to 26 N.N.C.
-3 (A) (2005) and 11 N.N.C 10 (A) (2005), the Smith Lake Chapter is a recognized local government local agencies for the benefit of the Chapler, and - Pursuani to 2 NNC 861 et sec., the Eastern Navajo land commission was established for the purpose of coordinating efforts of resolving land-related insues with federal, state, county, and other foral authorities and private interests throughout the - lands within the main part of the eastern Navajo Agency area and the satellite reservations of Alamo, Rameh, and Tohajillae, Eastern Navajo Agency; and Pund consolidation Act of 1884, 25 U.S.C.
-2201 et seq., and Navajo Land Consolidation Plan Pursuant to the federal indian Lend consolidation Act of 1884, 25 U.S.C.
-2201 et seq., and Navajo Land Consolidation Plan approved by Resolution CMY-23-88, the Navajo Nation has made efforts and intends to continue work toward consolidating - The Chapter is cognizant of the numerous problems created by the differing land statuses in the Eastern Navajo Agency. such as for programmatic human services, law and ranger enforcement, land use Right-of-Way approvat, and much needed - other land use approvals; and - the Chapter Strongly encourages the Eastern Navajo Land Commission, the Navajo Land Department, and appropriate Navajo Nation Council standing committees to work towards the goals as forth in the Band consolidation plan; and Navajo Nation Council standing committees to work towards the goals as to the Navajo Exchange Land Initiative", or "Interformed about the potential fand exchange farm known as the Navajo Exchange Land Initiative", or "Interformed and Public Land Order 218 into Tribal Trust status.
-As some of these land types are situated within the Chapter area, the Chapter is very supportive of NELI and thereby requests federal authorities to act favorably to the
+- 1. Pursuant to 26 N.N.C.
+3 (A) (2005) and 11 N.N.C 10 (A) (2005), the Smith Lake Chapter is a recognized local government entity of the Navalo Nation established and duly certified by the Navajo Nation Council to exercise certain local governing established and duly certified by the Navajo Nation Council to exercise certain local governing powers, to review and support activities benefiting the Chapter community, and to make recommendations to the Navajo Nation and/or federal, state, and local agencies for the benefit of the Chapter; and - 2.
+Pursuani to 2 NNC 861 el seo, the Eastern Navajo land commission was established for the purpose of coordinating efforts of resolving land-related issues with federal, state, county, and other local authorities and private interests throughout the Eastern Navaja Agency; and - 3.
+Pursuant to the federal Indian Land consolidation Act of 1984, 25 U.S.C.
+2201 ef seq., and Navejo Land Consolidation Plan approved by Resolution CMY-23-88, the Navajo Nation has made efforts and intends to continue work toward consolidating lands within the main part of the eastern Navajo Agency area and the satellite reservations of Alamo, Ramah, and Tohajillee; - The Chapter is cognizant of the numerous problems created by the differing land statuses in the Eastern Navajo Agency.
+4 such as for programmatic human services, law and ranger enforcement, land use Right-of-Way approval, and much needed other land use approvals; and - the Chapter Strongly encourages the Eastern Navelo Land Commission, the Navajo Land Department, and appropriate 5.
+Navajo Nation Council standing committees to work towards the goals set forth in the land consolidation plan; and - The Chapter is informed about the potential land exchange known as the "Navajo Exchange Land Initiative", or "NELI", involving conversion of BLM and Public Land Order 2198 into Tribal Trust status.
+As some of these land types are situated within the Chapter area, the Chapter Is very supportive of NELI and thereby requests federal authonities to act favorably o the exchange.

-- The Smith Lake Chapter supports the Navajo Nation's work and effort on Federal Legislation to restone certain BLM and PLO-2198 Lands to Navajo Tribal Trust.
-The Smith Lake Chapter strongly encourages the Eastern Navajo Land Commission, the Navajo Land Department, and appropriate Navajo Nation Council standing committees to work towards the goal set forth in the Land. consolidation
+- The Smith Lake Chapter supports the Navajo Nation's work and effort on Federal Legislation to restore certain BLM 1. and PLO-2198 Lands to Navajo Tribal Trust. - The Smith Lake Chapter strongly encourages the Eastern Navalo Land Commission, the Navajo Land Department, and appropriate Navajo Nation Council standing committees to work towards the goal set forth in the Land consolidation

-We hereby certifies that the foregoing resolution was duly considered at a duly called Chapter Meeting by the Smith Lake chapter Navajo Nation, New Navico at which a quorum was present that same was passed by a vote of in favor20 opposed O abstained Le on the Lakay of Sergif, 2009
+We hereby certifies that the foregoing resolution was duly considered at a duly called Chapter Meeting by the Smith Lake chapter Navajo Nation, Now Mexico at which a quorum was present that same was passed by a vote of in favor29 opposed O abstained 6 on the 7th day of Sopt.
+2009